 – on the left column you can see your model and edit its transformation values ( position, rotation and scale).

-– the middle column is the list of all materials used on the the scene.
+– the middle column is the list of all materials used on the scene.

 – the right hand side column displays the list of meshes from the model and settings for lights & environment.

 The top material is used on the tree pot, I’m choosing a dark gray for its color

-Adding the texture for the trunk ( included with the model ), on the ‘bark’ material
+Adding the texture for the trunk ( included with the model zip file), on the ‘bark’ material

 Adding textures for the soil and leaves.
-I’m turning on transparency for the leaves texture as the texture image contains an alpha channel.
+I’m turning on transparency for the leaves texture as the .png image contains an alpha channel.

 Some extra material adjustments to darken a bit more the pot and the trunk ( changing the default white color of a material to a darker color will also affect the texture ), and lowering the shininess of the trunk.

-Next to the publish button, you can see the public link to you scene, in this case: http://xr.plus/6ht
+On the left column, you can see the public link to you scene, in this case: https://xr.plus/6ht

 Voilà!
 The scene is published and available to everyone.

 Our default augmented reality image marker can be found on the homepage: http://xr.plus

 To view the scene from this tutorial, visit https://xr.plus/6ht on your phone browser ( Safari, Chrome of Firefox)